zarf-dev/proposals/0053-bundle-format/README.md

 ## Summary

-This proposal outlines enhancements to the Zarf package signing and verification lifecycle in parity with [Cosign]().
+This proposal outlines enhancements to the Zarf package signing and verification lifecycle in parity with [Cosign](https://github.com/sigstore/cosign).
 This includes the migration from Zarf's legacy signature format (`zarf.yaml.sig`) to the standardized Sigstore bundle format (`zarf.bundle.sig`) as the default signing mechanism.
-In doing so this creates more provenance around Zarf package provenance while ensuring that default behaviors support airgapped or otherwise security-critical environments.
+In doing so this creates more options around Zarf package provenance while ensuring that default behaviors support airgapped or otherwise security-critical environments.

 ## Motivation